 Our Focus on Muscular Dystrophies

-Edgewise is currently focused on developing novel myosin targeted therapies for the treatment of Duchenne, Becker, Limb-Girdle muscular dystrophies, and McArdle disease.
+Edgewise is currently focused on developing novel muscle-targeted therapies for the treatment of Duchenne, Becker, Limb-Girdle muscular dystrophies, and McArdle disease.

 Edgewise is also developing therapies for additional muscle disorders that include slower-onset forms of inherited muscle disorders such as Limb Girdle Muscular Dystrophies (LGMD) and movement disorders that include spasticity and contractures resulting from multiple sclerosis, spinal cord injury or stroke.
 Collectively, LGMDs are the fourth most common genetic cause of muscle weakness.
 The approximate global prevalence of LGMDs as a group is estimated to be from 0.56–5.75 per 100,000 live births.
 Males and females are affected in equal numbers.
 The age of onset is variable and may occur in childhood, adolescence, young adulthood, or even later.
 LGMD does not typically shorten lifespan, however, severe complications can arise in individuals who have heart muscle or respiratory system involvement.